akamsteeg/AtleX.HaveIBeenPwned/readme.md

 # AtleX.HaveIBeenPwned

 AtleX.HaveIBeenPwned is a client library for the [HaveIBeenPwned.com website](https://haveibeenpwned.com/).
-It
+It supports finding breaches an account was in, which pastes contained the user's email address and to check whether the password was in a breach or not.

 Supported .NET frameworks:
 * NETSTANDARD 2.0